perseas/Pyrseas/docs/yamltodb.rst

 -----------

-:program:`yamltodb` is a utility for generating SQL statements to update a PostgreSQL database so that it will match the schema specified in an input `YAML <http://yaml.org>`_ formatted specification file.
+:program:`yamltodb` is a utility for generating SQL statements to update a Postgres database so that it will match the schema specified in an input `YAML <http://yaml.org>`_ formatted specification file.